 🧠 A comparative study on teacher attitudes, knowledge and skills about children with AD(H)D;

-• a comprehensive teacher training module including practice (probably corresponding to 6 ECTS);
+• a comprehensive teacher training module including practice (corresponding to approx. 6 ECTS);

 • a freely accessible online learning offer with curated resource collection for teachers;